department-of-veterans-affairs/va.gov-team/products/facilities/facility-locator/research/user-research/urgent-care-mashup/conversation-guide.md

 ###### PROTOTYPE: Search results
 - Talk me through what you see on this page?
-- What is your thought process for choosing an urgent care location in this scenario?
+- Tell me what your thougth process would be for making a choice from this list?
 - What is important to you when choosing from this list?

 ### Task 2